-Narcissism has become a growing issue in our society and is indeed, difficult to understand and assess.
-I read recently that the rates of people exhibiting the qualities associated with Narcissistic Personality Disorder are on the rise.
+Narcissism has become a more identifiable issue in our society and is indeed, difficult to understand and assess.
+I read recently that the rates of people exhibiting the qualities associated with Narcissistic Personality Disorder are on a sharp rise.
 Perhaps this is because of better assessment techniques or a stronger knowledge base amongst professionals, but the frequency with which I see the effects of Narcissistic abuse are most definitely on the rise.

 And I’m not talking about selfish behaviour.
 Narcissists create a relationship based on control and manipulation that is designed to feed their own ego.
 This systematic dynamic of control and manipulation creates an abusive situation for their partner or Narcissistic Supply.

-In my practice, I’ve had many clients who have been or are in Narcissistic relationships.
+In my practice and beyond, I’ve witnessed several individuals who show the signs of having been in or are in Narcissistic relationships.
 The markings of narcissistic abuse are unmistakable, once you know what it looks like.

 Unfortunately, because of the sophisticated methods of the Narcissist, they are often overlooked as a piece of the puzzle in the victim’s current state of mental breakdown.
-However there are a few key elements that mark the unmistakable trail left by a narcissist.
+It’s often only when we know the backstory that we can identify Narc abuse.

 We can all have Narcissistic traits (it’s a spectrum, right!?), like being selfish or thinking about our own needs first.
 But typically these characteristics do not affect our ability to have relationships and be successful in our daily lives.
 It’s only when the Narcissist becomes toxic that we see dysfunction in the people that are closest to them.
 One of the prominent problems with Narcissistic Personality Disorder (NPD) is that the person suffering from this feels intense self-loathing and shame but no empathy for others.
 They engage in intimate relationships whereby they can mediate these feelings by abusing their partner.
 As they use control and manipulation to systematically inflict the abuse, they project their negative emotions onto the victim and the relationship serves to lessen these feelings within the Narcissist (Narc), all the while increasing negative emotions in their partner.
 The Narc seeks out someone who holds the qualities that they want to possess and who will be vulnerable to his coercion and in this way, they are deemed “Narcissistic Supply” (Narc Sup).
 Narc Sups often have a track record of Narc relationships either with parents, past partners or friends.
 They are an easy mark for the sophisticated NARC because of this history.